 On August 25, 2016, the Company executed a convertible promissory note with a maximum principal amount of \$600,000.
 Amounts received under this promissory note are issued net of a \$54,000 original issue discount which is applied pro-rata on each advance.
 Each payment of consideration matures one year from the date of distribution.
 The lender can convert the outstanding principal of the convertible promissory note into shares of the common stock at any time at 60% of the lowest trade share price occurring in the previous 25 trading days prior to conversion.
 On August 31, 2016, the Company received \$50,000, net of a discount of \$5,000, with the aggregate principal balance to be repaid being \$55,000.
 The debt discount on this advance was recorded as a reduction of the convertible debenture and is being amortized over the life of the convertible debenture.
-The Company valued the conversion features on this advance at origination at \$60,249 using the Black Scholes valuation model with the following assumptions: dividend yield of zero, 12-month term to maturity, risk free interest rate of 0.5% and annualized volatility of 73%. \$50,000 of the value assigned to the derivative liability was recognized as a debt discount on the convertible debenture.
-The debt discount was recorded as reduction to the convertible debenture and is being amortized over the life of the convertible debenture.
+The Company valued the conversion features on this advance at origination at \$60,249 using the Black Scholes valuation model with the following assumptions: dividend yield of zero, 12-month term to maturity, risk free interest rate of 0.5% and annualized volatility of 73%. \$50,000 of the value assigned to the derivative liability was recognized as a reduction interest on the debt discount was recorded as reduction to the convertible debenture.
 The balance of \$10,249 of the value assigned to the derivative liability was recognized as origination interest on the derivative liability and expensed on origination.
 ASC 815 requires assessment of the fair market value of derivative liability at the end of each reporting period and recognition of any change in the fair market value as other income or expense.

 On September 22, 2016, the Company executed a 10% interest convertible promissory note in the amount of \$57,500.
 The lender can convert the outstanding principal and accrued interest of the convertible promissory note into shares of the common stock at 50% of the lowest trade share price occurring in the previous 20 trading days prior to conversion.
 The Company received \$50,000 upon closing of the note, net of a debt discount of \$7,500, and the aggregate principal balance to be repaid being \$57,500.
 The debt discount was recorded as a reduction of the convertible debenture and is being amortized over the life of the convertible debenture.
 The Company valued the conversion features on this advances at origination at \$57,187 using the Black Scholes valuation model with the following assumptions: dividend yield of zero, 12-month term to maturity, risk free interest rate of 0.65% and annualized volatility of 35%. \$50,000 of the value assigned to the derivative liability was recognized as a debt discount on the convertible debenture.
-The debt discount was recorded as reduction to the convertible debenture and will be amortized over the life of the convertible debenture.
 The balance of \$7,187 of the value assigned to the derivative liability was recognized as origination interest on the derivative liability and expensed on origination.
 ASC 815 requires assessment of the fair market value of derivative liability at the end of each reporting period and recognition of any change in the fair market value as other income or expense.